ucfnchb/CASA0014_Plant-Monitor_Stella/README.md

   presenting time series data in a visually appealing and informative manner.
 Grafana allows users to create and configure dashboards to display data from many sources, including InfluxDB and Telegraf.
 In my project: Grafana should then be configured to grab data from the mqtt-data bucket, and create a data source that references the localhost IP.

+Photosensitive_resistor:
+  The code executed on the Arduino Uno is referred to as the photosensitive resistor.
+The objective of this script is to receive sequential signals, detect the light intensity, and ring the buzzer.
+The condition distance was established as 100 cm, indicating that the buzzer will be activated to alert the intruder when the object comes within this range.